rolyp/proof-relevant-pi/README.md

 [LFMTP 2015](http://lfmtp.org/workshops/2015/), and also the foundation for the [concurrent-slicing](https://github.com/rolyp/concurrent-slicing) formalisation of dynamic slicing for the pi-calculus.

-# Build instructions

-Compiles with:
+See the appendix of the accompanying paper for notes on module structure.

+## Required compiler and libraries

+* Agda, version 2.4.2.3.
-* Agda 2.4.2.3.
+* Agda standard library, version 0.9.
-* agda-stdlib-0.9.
 * agda-stdlib-ext library, version [0.0.3](https://github.com/rolyp/agda-stdlib-ext/releases/tag/0.0.2)

-See the appendix of the accompanying paper for notes on module structure.

 # Wishlist